resource-watch/slate/source/includes/api/_layer.md

 ### Sorting

-The API currently supports sorting by means of the `sort` parameter.
-Sorting can be done using any field from the layer, as well as `user.name` and `user.role` (sorting by user data is restricted to ADMIN users).

-Sorting by nested fields is not supported at the moment.

 > Sorting layers

 ```shell
 curl -X GET "https://api.resourcewatch.org/v1/layer?sort=name"
 ```

-Multiple sorting criteria can be used, separating them by commas.

 > Sorting layers by multiple criteria

 ```shell
 curl -X GET "https://api.resourcewatch.org/v1/layer?sort=name,slug"
 ```

-You can specify the sorting order by prepending the criteria with either `-` for descending order or `+` for ascending order.
-By default, ascending order is assumed.

 > Explicit order of sorting